mantl/mantl-packaging/Packaging-Roadmap-for-Mantl.md

       // configurations

-`mantl-logstash`
-Deploys and manages Logstash 1.5 with Docker and systemd.
-- Dependencies

-`mantl-nginx`
-Web and proxy server.
-- Dependencies
-    - distributive.yml

-`mantl-dnsmasq`
-Configures each host to use :doc:`consul` for DNS
-- Dependencies
-    - dnsmasq
-    - bind-utils
-    - NetworkManager
-    - distributive.yml

 `mantl-mesos`
 Distributed system kernel that manages resources across multiple nodes.
 When combined with :doc:`marathon`, you can basically think of it as a distributed init system.